TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

 Initializing :php:`$GLOBALS['TSFE']` in the backend is sometimes done in code examples found online.
 This is not recommended.
-TSFE is not initialized in the backend context by the core (and there is usually no need to do this).
+TSFE is not initialized in the backend context by the Core (and there is usually no need to do this).

 From the PHP documentation: